 As with anything else in society, some of what you can and cannot do in software development is determined by the law.
 Most of the constraints in this particular domain stem from intellectual property laws: laws that make abstract things like designs, stories, or computer programs resemble physical objects by allowing them to be owned.

 This chapter aims to give a brief summary of relevant intellectual property laws (enough to be able to read most software licenses), explain Free and open source software licensing, and explain how combining software from different sources works from a legal perspective.
+It also gives some rules we have worked out to deal with common situations.

 This is far from an exhaustive resource; only laws that are relevant to our software development practice (i.e. they come up regularly at the Netherlands eScience Center) are described.
 If you're interested in protecting a plant, boat hull, or microprocessor mask, then you should look elsewhere.
 Also, there are areas of law beyond intellectual property that often show up in software development practice, like contract law and consumer law; these are also not covered here.